 Mozaic Center for Elder Abuse Prevention Internship Opportunities

-The Center is bringing a student intern on-board to research and produce an outreach plan for MOW volunteers, throughout Fairfield County, that will assist volunteers and MOW service providers to develop practical knowledge and skills for recognizing the signs of elder abuse.
+Meals-On-Wheels In-Service Development.
+The intern researched and produced an outreach plan for MOW volunteers, throughout Fairfield County, that assisted volunteers and MOW service providers to develop practical knowledge and skills for recognizing the signs of elder abuse.

-The Center would like to create an intergenerational team of student interns and retired adults to research and produce a teaching module that addresses senior-to-senior harassment that meets the educational and outreach goals of our Center.
-The Center encouraged the intergenerational interns to highlight compelling examples of strategies that work at achieving these objectives by working together and supplying their age-specific perspectives on “bullying” and how it might be adapted to address senior-to-senior harassment.
+Outreach Plan Addressing Senior-to-Senior Harassment.
+Discussion about bullying usually focuses on school-aged children.
+Topics usually include grade school and high school bullying, or cyber-bullying via apps and social media, but bullying within older adult communities has been identified as a need for attention by local geriatric professionals and families.
+The Center created an intergenerational team of student interns and retired adults to research and produce a teaching module that addressed senior-to-senior harassment that met the educational and outreach goals of our Center.
+The Center encouraged the intergenerational interns to highlight compelling examples of strategies that work at achieving these objectives by working together and supplying their age-specific perspectives on “bullying” and how it was adapted to address senior-to-senior harassment.

 Internships start dates are flexible according to the candidate’s schedule, but must include a minimum of 8 hours per week and no more than 40 hours per week.
 We anticipate projects to be 8-12 weeks in length.

 Bachelor or Masters level candidates or retirees interested in contributing to prevent elder abuse.
 Ideal for those with interest in long-term care, older adults, elder abuse and/or domestic violence.
 Good research, writing, editing, and communication skills.
 Available during business hours.